shawa84326/QuantumLEX/README.md

 ## Overview
 QuantumLEX is an offline legal engine that assists attorneys in analyzing cases through audio instructions, image descriptions, and text prompts.
 It utilizes state-of-the-art natural language processing models, audio transcription, and image analysis to provide comprehensive responses to user queries.

+#Note: Each prompt takes approx 25 minutes to respond, and moreover the file is 28-29 GB in size, therefore it cannot be uploaded in github, so googledrive link is provided

 ## Technology Used
 - Streamlit: For the interactive web-based user interface.
 - PyTorch and Transformers: For audio transcription using the Whisper model.